edahelsinki/EDAdemoR/README.md

 ## Quick start

-Requirements: recent version of [R](https://www.r-project.org/) and [Shiny](https://cran.r-project.org/web/packages/shiny/index.html), installed from CRAN.
+Requirements: a recent version of [R](https://www.r-project.org/) and [Shiny](https://cran.r-project.org/web/packages/shiny/index.html), installed from CRAN.

 There is simple script at `R/run.R`, which launches a local Shiny app, after which you should be able to point your web browser to <http://127.0.0.1:7000>.
 It is for one user only!
 You can either type Make in `R`or say `Rscript --vanilla run.R`.